-- To learn the general features of genetic code (L1) - Illustrate the structural components of prokaryotic and eukaryotic ribosomes (L2) - To highlight the mechanism of prokaryotic and eukaryotic protein synthesis (L2) - Details of eukaryotic post translational modifications (L2) - To study the inhibitors of protein synthesis (L2) - Explore the concepts of protein processing and targeting (L3)
+- Learn the general features of genetic code (L1), and the structural components of ribosomes in both prokaryotes and eukaryotes (L2). - Understand the mechanism of protein synthesis in both prokaryotes and eukaryotes (L2) - Study inhibitors of protein synthesis (L1) and use the knowledge to inhibit protein synthesis of various prokaryotes and eukaryotes (L3). - Understand post translational modifications in eukaryotes (L2). - Learn the concepts of protein processing and targeting (L2).